highchair/artinruins-com/property-img/_cheat-sheet.md

 ## Project Road Map
 * Add the ability to browse properties by Map
-* Then and Now template with a horizontal slider thing?
 * Paginate category pages… alphabetical?
-* Add a “random photo” feature to the homepage and start of list of the more artful photographs we have taken over the years
-  * Include a way that someone could refresh the image sort of like a slideshow, but without preloading the images?
 * Do something tag-like with the new "People" set of tags.
 These people pages deserve more of a description to deliver the biography and significance of a person